What Is the Difference between the Anti-kickback Statute and the Stark Law?

 The Stark Law

 The Stark Law was passed to address the perception of medical necessity and judgment for a health care practitioner (HCP) who refers a patient to a derivative entity in which the HCP has a financial interest without fully disclosing the economic relationship.
 In some instances even with disclosure the referral may be outright prohibited.
 Medical judgment may be compromised if the HCP has additional economic incentives to send a patient to an entity in which it also has an economic interest.
 According to the Stark Law also known as physician self-referral law, 42 U.S.C.
 1395nn, some “referrals” are permitted for a select group of medical services, referred to as “designated health services,” such as lab testing, hospital services, prescription drugs, and durable medical equipment if properly disclosed in the right manner.
-However, before engaging in anytime of self-referring mechanism it’s critical not to rely on online information and instead seek a legal opinion to make sure the conduct is lawful.
+However, before engaging in any type of self-referring mechanism, it’s critical not to rely on online information and instead seek a legal opinion to make sure the conduct is lawful.

 A comparison of the Stark Law and the Anti-Kickback Statute